-Changes in Ratings
+Changes in Ratings (As at 31December 2024)

 ICC: Initial Capital Contribution

 AFL's business model is at the very heart of sustainable finance

 - The achievement of SDGs relies on the contribution from local authorities to promote integrated, inclusive and sustainable territorial development. - AFL participates in the financing of local authories' investments in social and environmental areas. - These investments contribute to achieving sustainable development goals for local authorities and the country.